Controllability of discrete-time linear systems on lie groups with finite semisimple center: Introduction

 \section{Introduction}

 The aim of this paper is to study the controllability of a discrete-time linear control system in the form

 with restricted control $u_k \in U \subset \mathbb{R}^m$ a compact convex neighborhood of $0$, under the hypothesis that the state space $G$ is a connected Lie group with finite semisimple center.
-Despite having few tools to deal with such systems, the study of the eigenvalues of the function $(df_0)_e$ have been showing a accurate way to prove some consistent properties of the trajectories.
-For instance, in the case when $G$ is a solvable connected Lie group, (Cavalheiro, Santana and Cossich \cite{TAJ}) proved that a sufficient condition for controllability is that $(df_0)_e$ has only eigenvalues with modulus 1 and the trajectory is open.
+Despite having few tools to deal with such systems, the study of the eigenvalues of the function $(df_0)_e$ have been showing a accurate way to prove some consistent properties of the reachable sets.
+For instance, in the case when $G$ is a solvable connected Lie group and the automorphism $f_0: G \longrightarrow G$ of the system is inner, Cavalheiro, Santana and Cossich \cite{TAJ} proved that a sufficient condition for controllability is that $(df_0)_e$ has only eigenvalues with modulus 1 and the reachable set of the identity is open.
 When $G$ is nilpotent, this condition is also necessary.
-This paper is particularly interesting given that the discretization of the continuous case (see Ayala and Silva \cite{AyalaeAdriano2}) is a particular example of the present case, as we will discuss in the last part of this paper.
+This paper is particularly interesting given that the discretization of the continuous case (see Ayala and da Silva \cite{AyalaeAdriano2}) is a particular example of the present case, as we will discuss in the last part of this paper.